-1.4.6 Interpretation of Comprehensive Plan and Future Land Use Maps
+1.4.6 Interpretation of Comprehensive Plan and Future Land Use Maps and activity centers, location criteria, checklists and other elements supporting the plan.

 Where these regulations refer to the Comprehensive Plan, land use categories, or future land use maps, this shall include maps associated with the officially adopted Comprehensive Plan for the City.
 The maps shall be interpreted as follows: